wkolowski/Type-Theory-Wishlist/README.md

 - [Unifying graded and parameterised monads](https://arxiv.org/pdf/2001.10274.pdf)
 - [Towards a Formal Theory of Graded Monads](https://www.researchgate.net/publication/309092270_Towards_a_Formal_Theory_of_Graded_Monads)
 - [Relational Algebra by Way of Adjunctions](https://dl.acm.org/doi/pdf/10.1145/3236781) ([slides](http://www.cs.ox.ac.uk/jeremy.gibbons/publications/reladj-dbpl.pdf))

+TODO:
+- Read the tutorial and learn to work with graded modalities.
+- Read the paper and see if anything there conflicts with the rest of our language.

+### Generic programming

+Generic functions are functions implemented by recursion on the structure of types in the language.
+For example, we could implement decidable equality for all types that support it all at once.
+Another example would be TODO

+Less relevant papers:
+- [Extensible and Modular Generics for the Masses](http://www.cs.ox.ac.uk/bruno.oliveira/extensibleGM.pdf) - how to do generic programming with typeclasses in Haskell

+### Metaprogramming

+TODO